 Hi @neobks91,

-that’s being called a contribution for one reason or another.
+That means that it’s not really a Contribution, but rather a Deduction that’s being called a contribution for one reason or another.

 A contribution is when the employer pays – on behalf of its employee – an amount to an external party.
 This amount by definition is not deductible.

-If it is deductible like your case, you should create a Payslip Deduction Item
+If it is deductible like your case, you should create a Payslip Deduction Item.

 Hi, yes, the employer pays on behalf of the employee.
 In Malaysia, this is called EPF(KWSP) , SOCSO, and EIS.
 However, these fall under liabilities and payslip deductions doesn’t show this.